zalando-stups/node-scm-source/README.md

 # node-scm-source

 Creates a `scm-source` JSON object according to [Zalando STUPS documentation](http://stups.readthedocs.org/en/latest/user-guide/application-development.html#docker).
+Note that at this time it relies on `child_process.execSync` which is available only since **Node 0.12**.
+You will get an error with `0.11` or lower.

 ## Usage